I’ve been asking this question for like two years. And until recently, nobody seems to have an answer.

 ———

-I am a consultant and keynote speaker on how to increase digital growth and strengthen digital AI moats.
+I am a consultant & keynote speaker on how to increase digital growth and strengthen digital AI moats.

-I am the founder of TechMoat Consulting, a consulting firm specialized in how to increase digital growth and strengthen digital AI moats.
-Get in touch here.
+I am the founder of TechMoat Consulting, a consulting firm specialized in increasing digital growth and strengthening digital AI moats.
+Get in contact here.

-I write about digital growth and digital AI strategy.
-With 3 best selling books and +2.9M followers on LinkedIn.
-You can read my writing at the free email below.
+I write (a lot) about digital growth and digital AI strategy (3 best selling books, +2.9M followers on LinkedIn).
+There is a free book and email newsletter below.

-Or read my Moats and Marathons book series, a framework for building and measuring competitive advantages in digital businesses.
+My Moats and Marathons book series is a framework for building and measuring competitive advantages in digital businesses.

 Note: This content (articles, podcasts, website info) is not investment advice.
 The information and opinions from me and any guests may be incorrect.
 The numbers and information may be wrong.
 The views expressed may no longer be relevant or accurate.
 Investing is risky.
 Do your own research.